Motorola Solutions Reports Fourth-Quarter and Full-Year Financial Results

 |Fourth Quarter||Full Year|

-** N/M = Percent Change is not meaningful due to the current year net loss related to tax reform
+** N/M = Percent change is not meaningful due to the prior year net loss related to tax reform

 OTHER SELECT FOURTH-QUARTER FINANCIAL RESULTS